Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 Link to workbook:

 The *Dataset Exploration* further explores the North Carolina Department of Correction data, demonstrating how to work with missing values and date variables and join tables by using SQL in Python.
+Though some of the SQL from the Databses notebook is revisited here, the focus is on practicing Python code and using Python for data analysis.
 The workbook also explains how to pull data from a database into a dataframe in Python and continues by exploring the imported data using the `numpy` and `pandas` packages.
 In this workbook, you will learn how to: